ilarsf/aarc_lts/textbook/src/textbook/Part5-Appendices.md

 ---

-Familiarity with these terms will grow as you spend more time rowing and listening to coaching cues.
-The next appendix covers important AARC policies.

 ## Appendix B: AARC Policies

 This appendix provides references to important Ann Arbor Rowing Club policies governing safety, conduct, and participant well-being.
 All members, class participants, and coaches are expected to be familiar with and abide by these policies.